 What this means is that consumers have prioritized thinking green with most of them holding the belief that it is their responsibility to not only use but also dispose of products properly.
-Even then, only a paltry 30 percent that uses products in a manner that benefits the environment as is intended.
-On the other hand, another 42 percent dispose products in a manner that fulfills the desired environmental benefits.
+Even then, only a paltry 30 percent that use products in a manner that benefits the environment as is intended.
+On the other hand, another 42 percent dispose of products in a manner that fulfills the desired environmental benefits.

 Although there is no consistency in following the policies, consumers have demonstrated the desire to gain more knowledge on environmentally friendly practices.
 Consequently, the number of consumers that take into account eco-friendly minded businesses when shopping has significantly gone up.
 In fact, another survey found that consumers are increasing their spending based on organic foods as opposed to merely looking at the ingredients.
 Consumers are bound to punish those companies that mislead them.
 Thus, the degree to which a company is honest on the green philosophy matters is important.

-It is critical to emphasize on the message you want to convey about your business before setting out.
+It is critical to emphasize the message you want to convey about your business before setting out.
 That is, what would you like besides attaining the freedom of being self-employed and making money?
 Is your business’ philanthropy as much as you are making from the business?
 Is your business making positive contributions to the environment or society?